kyma-project/busola/docs/extensibility/form-section.md

 - **var** - _[required]_ variable name.
 - **type** - _[required]_ type of field, as defined by JSON Schema.
 - **defaultValue** - default value used for the variable when opening the form.
-- **dynamicValue** - a [JSONata](jsonata.md) expression used to calculate the value of the variable.
+- **dynamicValue** - a [JSONata](jsonata.md) expression used to calculate the default value of the variable.
 This happens when opening the form or after editing the raw YAML of the resource.
+This does not change on user input - for that use trigger/subscribe system.

 All other fields can be used analogously to regular form items (except for the **path** and **children** parameters).